Battle of Chungju: Aftermath

 On 8 June, the vanguard of Kato's army reached the Han River, finding that all boats on the south bank had been destroyed, either by the Koreans, or by Konishi's men sent ahead to impede his progress.
-On the north bank of the river, Gim Myeong-won deployed his 50 officers and 1000 men to oppose Kato's crossing.
+On the north bank of the river, Kim Myŏngwŏn deployed his 50 officers and 1000 men to oppose Kato's crossing.
 Undeterred by the lack of boats, Kato ordered his men to cut down trees and make rafts, effecting a crossing of the Han River near what is now the Yongsan District of Seoul on 11 June.
-Seeing that he was greatly outnumbered, and unnerved by the arquebus fire from the Japanese troops, Gim fled his command disguised as a civilian, allowing Kato's army to cross unopposed.
+Seeing that he was greatly outnumbered, and unnerved by the arquebus fire from the Japanese troops, Kim fled his command disguised as a civilian, allowing Kato's army to cross unopposed.
 He reached the South Gate of the city on 12 June, only to find that Konishi's banner was already flying from its roof.
 Konishi's forces had raced ahead of Kato, and had entered the city through its East Gate hours earlier.
 Four days later, on 16 June, the army of Kuroda Nagamasa reached the city, together with the army of 10,000 men led by Ukita Hideie of Bizen Province.
 The remaining five armies of Toyotomi Hideyoshi's invasion force of 158,000 men had already arrived in the vicinity of Busan.